yuliu96/leonardo/README.rst

 Getting Started
 ============

-Opening the Plugin by navigating to you napari installation
+Opening the Plugin by navigating to your napari installation

 Launch napari in the terminal: